senzing-garage/knowledge-base/HOWTO/configure-senzing-database-using-docker.md

 [sqlcmd Utility](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility)
 in a [mcr.microsoft.com/mssql-tools](https://hub.docker.com/_/microsoft-mssql-tools) docker image.

-1. :pencil2: Identify the hostname of the database.
+1. :pencil2: Set environment variables.
    **Tip:** Do not set `MSSQL_HOSTNAME` to `localhost` nor `127.0.0.1` as that assumes the database is inside the docker container.
    Example: